ecadlabs/signatory/docs/aws_kms.md

 ### Signatory-cli features for AWS KMS

-Once you have signatory binaries and the appropriate AWS pieces set up, it is time to test the connection between the hardware and signatory.
-After completing the setup for the key and signatory we can test it by using the signatory-cli command `list`.
+Once you have Signatory binaries and the appropriate AWS pieces set up, it is time to test the connection between the hardware and Signatory.
+After completing the setup for the key and Signatory we can test it by using the signatory-cli command `list`.
 Here is an example:
 ```
 $ ./signatory-cli list --help
 List public keys